 Devon's information page about the Pupil Premium Grant is here.

-The quickest way to apply for free school meals is through the online self-service platform which enables you to access a free school meal eligibility check on https://oneonline.devon.gov.uk/CCSCitizenPortal_LIVE/.
+The quickest way to apply for FSM and make sure the school receives the PPG is through the online self-service platform which enables you to access a free school meal eligibility check on https://oneonline.devon.gov.uk/CCSCitizenPortal_LIVE/.
 Please note that the service is for people who hold parental responsibility and the school can not log in to the portal on your behalf.
 If you are entitled to free school meals, please take a print of the screen confirming you are eligible or a screen shot, and pass this to the School Office.
 Alternatively you can call Devon County Council's free school meals team on 0345 155 1019.